 2018-19 NACAM F4, Autodromo Miguel E. Abed race two

-Crawford’s age recently made headlines when his Euroformula debut had to be delayed by a day as he had yet to turn 16 and therefore get the required licence to race at that level of single-seaters.
-It meant he missed all the action at the Portuguese Grand Prix-supporting season opener until Sunday’s race, which was on his birthday, and from the back (courtesy of having not competed in qualifying) he charged up to seventh.
+Crawford’s age made headlines when his Euroformula debut had to be delayed by a day as he had yet to turn 16 and therefore get the required licence to race at that level of single-seaters.
+It meant he missed all the action at the Portuguese Grand Prix-supporting season opener until Sunday’s race, which was on his birthday, and from the back he charged to seventh.

 Two weeks later he was back in the car, and took pole position and two wins.
-The Red Bull junior hasn’t been beaten in qualifying since, and is third in the standings despite missing a third of the races held so far.
+The Red Bull junior then went unbeaten in qualifying, sitting third in the standings despite missing a third of the races.

 Way back in 2013 he hopped south of the border from his US home to race in NACAM F4, and immediately impressed.
 He finished fifth on his debut at Mexico City, in front of the F1 fraternity, then stood on the F1 podium the next day.

-Round two took place at Autodromo Miguel E. Abed, raced on by Formula E this year, and Crawford claimed his first win as well as continuing a run of six podiums in a row.
+Round two took place at Autodromo Miguel E. Abed, raced on by Formula E, and Crawford claimed his first win as well as continuing a run of six podiums in a row.
 He’d already picked up a second win before turning 14, and then after that won four more times to be title runner-up.

 “Just because they let kids race as young as 13 in Mexico doesn’t mean Americans should copy what we did,” his father Tim Crawford said at the time, before adding that he thought external factors prevented a record-breaking title success.